 How Does the Insurance Company Get Paid?

-Part of the sales pitch is usually that there are no “additional fees charged for investing in an FIA.
-While that may be technically correct, it is still very misleading.
-You “pay” for fixed indexed annuities through the participation rate and cap, which limit your earnings.
+The traditional sales pitch ignores the fees that are charged inside annuities.
+These take the form of administrative fees, mortality fees, insurance fees, annual fees, contract fees, etc. The language changes a bit from one annuity contract to another, and it can be very difficult to determine the true cost of annuities.
+Specifically, part of the sales pitch is usually that there are no “additional” fees charged for investing in an FIA.
+While that may be technically correct (depending on the annuity contract), it is still very misleading.
+You “pay” for fixed indexed annuities through the participation rate, the cap rate, and the point-to-point accounting technique, all of which limit your earnings.
 The insurance company keeps the difference.
 That is how they are paid, and it is a cost you bear, even if it isn’t a fee you pay.
+Additionally, if you need to withdraw money during the surrender charge period, there will be a fee in the form of the surrender penalty.

 Remember, you always have an alternative to the FIA.
-In our example above, you can easily open a brokerage account and invest directly in the S&P 500 index yourself.
+In our example above, you can easily open a regular investment account at any brokerage firm and invest directly in the S&P 500 index yourself.
 If you do that, you would have earned and kept all of the S&P indexes earnings, including the dividend.
 That means you would have received the full 12%.
 You also would receive earnings during all parts of the year, not just on the 365th day of each cycle.

 In this example, the FIA would “cost” you 4% even though you wouldn’t “pay” 4%.
 You could have earned the full 12%, but instead, the insurance company only credits you with 8% due to stripping out the dividend and applying the participation and cap rates.